 There's nothing better than a good rich chicken broth.
 I take the chicken -- and it has to be nice chicken, raised by somebody who you know loved them -- and season with salt and pepper, inside and out.
 I stuff them with cloves of garlic and massage with extra-virgin olive oil, then season the outside with hearty herbs that will perfume it as it roasts.
 It goes in a 375-degree oven for nearly an hour, until it's golden brown, if not mahogany.

 Later, when you've carved off all the meat and everybody's enjoyed it, cover the carcass with water in a pot and add garlic cloves, an onion, a carrot and a stalk of celery.
-Bring it to a simmer for a good hour and a half to two hours and you've got the most beautiful broth.
+Bring it to a simmer for a good 1 hour-and-a-half to 2 hours and you've got the most beautiful broth.
 It's a light color, but it's rich with all the aromatics that went into the chicken, from the olive oil to the herbs.

 Mushrooms could be added to the risotto.
 Porcinis could be added halfway through, and we could add truffles at the very end.
 The rice will only absorb the essence of what it is that you add to that pot.
 If you do it right, you'll end up with each grain of rice being nice and plump and soft, but at the same time having a slight bite.